Birkbjo/WoW-Queue-Alert/README.md

 ## Setup

 By default it takes screenshots of your primary monitor, and plays an alert when it thinks you are in Character Select screen.
-You can setup notifications to you

 ### Notifications
 To get notifications to your device: